 4. Find out why the offer was not stronger.

-Contact a loan officer and ask them what prevented your loan from having more favorable terms such a higher loan amount, number of months and rate.
+Contact a loan officer and ask them why terms were not more favorable, such a higher loan amount, number of months and rate.
 Take a close look at those reasons and decide if you can overcome them right away rather than taking more time to fix them.

-A higher credit score for better loan terms probably will take too long.
+Getting your credit score increased will take too long to help you right now.
 Getting updated financials showing your business in a stronger financial situation is faster and therefore could be used to get an improved business loan offer quickly.

-For more ways to get the most out of your offers, check out 7 ways to boost your borrowing power.
+For more ways to get the most out of your approvals, check out 7 ways to boost your borrowing power.

 FAQ: Frequently asked Questions on getting a superior business loan approval: